George Biddell Airy: Lunar theory

 In 1872 Airy conceived the idea of treating the lunar theory in a new way, and at the age of seventy-one he embarked on the prodigious toil which this scheme entailed.
 A general description of his method will be found in the Monthly Notices of the Royal Astronomical Society, vol. xxxiv, No. 3.
 It consisted essentially in the adoption of Charles-Eugène Delaunay's final numerical expressions for longitude, latitude, and parallax, with a symbolic term attached to each number, the value of which was to be determined by substitution in the equations of motion.

 In this mode of treating the question the order of the terms is numerical, and though the amount of labour is such as might well have deterred a younger man, yet the details were easy, and a great part of it might be entrusted to "a mere computer".
 (Note: At the time that this was written, the term "computer" referred to a human being who performed calculating work, either manually or with mechanical aids.)

 The work was published in 1886, when its author was eighty-five years of age.
 For some little time previously he had been harassed by a suspicion that certain errors had crept into the computations, and accordingly he addressed himself to the task of revision.
 But his powers were no longer what they had been, and he was never able to examine sufficiently into the matter.
 In 1890 he tells us how a grievous error had been committed in one of the first steps, and pathetically adds, "My spirit in the work was broken, and I have never heartily proceeded with it since."

 Engineering mechanics

 Stress function method

 In 1862, Airy presented a new technique to determine the strain and stress field within a beam.
-This technique, sometimes called the Airy stress function method, can be used to find solutions to many two-dimensional problems in solid mechanics (see Wikiversity).
+This technique, sometimes called the Airy stress function method, can be used to find solutions to many two-dimensional problems in solid mechanics.
 For example, it was used by H. M. Westergaard to determine the stress and strain field around a crack tip and thereby this method contributed to the development of fracture mechanics.